 The ground floor layout holds all the facilities for family functions.
 A nice 3-D rendering explains how all 3 sleeping areas can be accessed from the stairs.

-8. Small Flat Roof House Plans – “Bessie”
+9. Tiny Flat Roof House with a Loft – “Bessie”

 DIY building cost $15,680